wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 As a result, compressed code words are usually misaligned, which further increases the randomness of bits during transmission, since the transmission protocol still reads in data to be transmitted in regular 8-bit or larger words.
 For example, even with FPC compressed data, small values that are close to each other still preseve their original lower bit pattern, and are written as the output.
-If these values are properly aligned, such that the transmission logic can send them one at a time, then only a subset of bits need to be flipped across transmission packets, since most bits in these compressed words are still the same.
+If these values are properly aligned, such that these close by values bits align on the transmitter hardware's pins, then only a subset of pins need to be flipped across transmission packets, since most bits in these compressed words are still the same, consuming less energy.
+On the contrary, in practice, FPC will insert metadata bits between the compressed words to indicate the type of the pattern.
+This will significantly reduce the chance that bits at the same offset in the encoded words use the same pin, thus increasing the randomness of bits transmitted on transmitter pins.
+This value locality property